hoangngxn/Portfolio/README.md

 ![Portfolio Preview](/Portfolio.png)

 A modern, interactive portfolio website showcasing my work as a Full-stack Developer.
-Built with Next.js and featuring a sleek, glass-morphism design with smooth animations and interactive elements.
+Built with Next.js, featuring a sleek glass-morphism design, smooth animations, and a built-in Flappy Bird game as an interactive showcase.

 ## 🌟 Features